Nestle and Deutsche Post prop up European shares

 By Sudip Kar-Gupta

-LONDON, April 2 (Reuters) - Gains in Nestle and Deutsche Post propped up European shares on Wednesday, extending the benchmark index’s winning streak into a seventh straight day.
+LONDON, April 2 (Reuters) - Gains at food group Nestle and Deutsche Post propped up European shares on Wednesday, with a pan-European equity index on track for its seventh day of gains.

-Expectations that the European Central Bank may introduce new stimulus measures soon acted as a further support for equities, although some traders said they did not expect any new action from the ECB at its meeting on Thursday.
+The possibility of new stimulus measures from the European Central Bank when it meets on Thursday also helped to lift European stock markets.

-Nestle was boosted by brokerage Bernstein’s decision to raise its rating on the Swiss food giant to “outperform” from “market perform”, while Deutsche Post rose after it said it expected profits to increase through to 2020.
+Nestle was boosted by brokerage Bernstein’s decision to raise its rating on the stock to “outperform” from “market perform.”
+Deutsche Post gained after it said it expected profits to increase through to 2020.

 Concerns about a slump in emerging markets, coupled with worries about geopolitical tensions between Russia and Western powers over Ukraine, have pushed European equities down from multi-year highs over the last two months.

-However, traders said speculation the ECB could signal on Thursday that it is ready to take further steps soon to strengthen the region’s fragile economic recovery could give European stock markets a new lift.
+Speculation the ECB will take new steps on Thursday to strengthen the region’s fragile economic recovery could give European stock markets a lift, traders said.

 Andrea Williams, European equities fund manager at Royal London Asset Management, said the ECB could introduce negative deposit rates or other measures to help the region’s smaller companies get access to lending.